CartoDB/Windshaft/test/README.md

 Notes
 -----
 * tests do not cause an exit of the main node event loop, and so need to be exited using ctrl-c.
 * expresso might be installed in ../node_modules/expresso/bin
+* performance tests are currently broken.
+Need removal or fixing.